YONKO-SID/Assistant-in-c-/README.md

 # Advanced Jarvis Assistant in C

 ## Overview
-This is an advanced AI-powered desktop assistant written in C with over 25+ sophisticated features.
-The assistant provides a comprehensive command-line interface with system control, internet capabilities, mathematical operations, entertainment features, and much more.
+This is an advanced AI-powered desktop assistant written in C with over 75+ sophisticated features.
+The assistant provides a comprehensive command-line interface with system control, internet capabilities, developer productivity tools, AI/NLP features, mathematical operations, entertainment features, and much more.

 ## Key Features